martyn82/handbook/docs/_pages/tactics/usability/designtime/separate-user-interface.md

 top: tactics
 grandparent: tactics-usability
 parent: tactics-usability-designtime
+excerpt: Localising expected changes is the rationale for semantic coherence.
 ---

 Localising expected changes is the rationale for semantic coherence.
 Since the user interface is expected to change frequently both during development and after